shubhamkalsait/on-cdec-b19/Readme.md

 ### Dockerfile Instructions
 - FROM <image> - base image
-- RUN <command> - To add layer on base image
+- RUN <command> - To add layer on base image / to run command
+- COPY <>